How to Grow and Care for Spider Plants

 Chlorophytum comosum

 Though they are fairly commonplace as far as houseplants go, for me, spider plants have always instilled a sense of awe.
-When I was a child, my mom’s friend Sue had a beautiful mature spider plant.
-I’ll admit, I fell in love with it.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-This tropical species is grass-like, with slender, arching leaves that grow in a rosette form.
-Its leaves are either all green, or variegated in either green and white, or sometimes green and yellow, depending on the cultivar.
+The leaves are either solid green or variegated in either green and white, or sometimes green and yellow, depending on the cultivar.

 A close up horizontal image of an offset spiderette produced by a spider plant that can be cut off and replanted, pictured on a soft focus background.